Your area Not set — showing everywhere

 Capturing Kids' Hearts Implementation ABSTAIN

-Abstained from program implementation vote.
+Abstained from the program implementation vote.

 Building-Aid Applications ABSTAIN